misakey/backend/docs/content/concepts/authorization-and-authentication.md

 - The auth step method name must be: `prehashed_password`.

 Used alone, its final corresponding `acr` is 2.

+#### 4.3.4.
+(WIP) TOTP

+[TOTP][] is a way to achieve multi-factor authentication using a specific algorithm generating time-based one time password.

+To enforce it, during the init of the auth flow:
+- `acr_values` query parameter must be set to `3`.
+- `prompt` query parameter must be set to `login`.
+- the end-user must always have an account configured with `totp`. `webauthn` method might be used instead (cf dedicated section) and will result with an acr 4 (with a stronger authentication then).
+:warning: If the user hasn't configure any mfa method, this method cannot be performed and the final acr will be set according to the previous entered method (1, 2...).

+To perform it:
+- The auth step method name must be: `totp`.

+It is always combined with a `prehashed_password` first.
+Its final corresponding `acr` is 3.

+#### 4.3.4.
+(WIP) Webauthn

+[Webauthn][] is a way to achieve multi-factor authentication using public-key cryptography.

+To enforce it, during the init of the auth flow:
+- `acr_values` query parameter must be set to `4` or `3`.
+- `prompt` query parameter must be set to `login`.
+- the end-user must always have an account configured with `webauthn` method.
+- :warning: If the user hasn't configure any mfa method, this method cannot be performed and the final acr will be set according to the previous entered method (1, 2...).

+To perform it:
+- The auth step method name must be: `webauthn`.

+It is always combined with a `prehashed_password` first.
+Its final corresponding `acr` is 4.

 ### 4.4 ACR Errors Handling